redolentstoic/redolentstoic.github.io/_posts/2018-7-10-Finding-the-cheapest-book-with-AWS-Lambda.md

 After getting 100,000 book URLS and checking the price of each book from 12 different Amazon regions, I could finally answer my questions.

-The average price (all prices are in USD - I used the [forex-python](https://github.com/MicroPyramid/forex-python) library to covert other currencies to USD) of all books per regions is the one below:
+The average price (all prices are in USD - I used the [forex-python](https://github.com/MicroPyramid/forex-python) library to covert other currencies to USD) of the 100,000 books per regions is depicted below.

 | region      |   price (in USD)    |